All designations are available on the ICA website via the following link:-

 If you started your course before July 2016 you will be required to apply for the next level of membership.

-Once you have received your exam results, you will automatically be upgraded to the membership level you are entitled to, at no cost.
-You will then be invoiced on your renewal date for the new membership level.
+Once you have received your exam results, you will be eligible to be upgraded to the next membership level you are entitled to.

 All application forms need to be submitted via the online form.